-- Materials to contain and clean-up fuel and chemical spills should be readily available on-site. - In the event of a spill that has the potential to impact surface or groundwater, immediately call the National Response Center at 1-800-424-8802 and the Alabama Emergency Management Agency State Warning Point at 205-280-2200. - ALL SPILLS should be cleaned up immediately, properly contained, and handled according to the Safety Data Sheet (SDS).
+- Materials to contain and clean up fuel and chemical spills should be readily available on-site. - In the event of a spill that has the potential to impact surface or groundwater, immediately call

+National Response Center at 1-800-424-8802 and the Alabama Emergency Management Agency (AEMA) at 1-800-843-0699.

+ALL SPILLS should be cleaned up immediately, properly contained, and handled according to the Safety Data Sheet (SDS).
 DO NOT bury spilled materials.